CursdKitten/Ebookstore-Dropbox-Integration/README.md

 ### Dependencies

+Important: Please consult the configuration appendix to ensure the DB is updated to your Dropbox.

 You will need to create a Dropbox account to use the application.

 You will also need to install the dropbox SDK and depending on your OS, you might need to install sqlite.

-This application makes use of the following to ne imported in your text editor:
+This application makes use of the following to be imported in your text editor:
 * sqlite3
 * dropbox
 * datetime